Bombardment of Belgrade (1914): Casualties

 Reported Serbian casualties included Dušan Đonović, a student and member of Jovan Babunski’s Chetnik detachment.
 On the Austro-Hungarian side, Karl Eberling, captain of the lead tug, and his helmsman Mikhail Gemsberger were killed when their vessel ran aground; several soldiers attempting to swim ashore drowned.

 Aftermath

 On 29 July, the Russian government informed Berlin that it had mobilised four military districts; the following day, general mobilisation was ordered.
-On 31 July, a "state of imminent war" was declared in the German Empire, setting in motion the broader mobilisation and counter-mobilisation that led to continental war.
+On 31 July, a "state of imminent war" was declared in the German Empire and two days later on August 2 German forces began their invasion of Western Europe (Luxembourg, Belgium, and France) and also bombarded the then Russian coastal town of Liepāja.
+This turned the crisis from being potentially a mere "Third Balkan War" into World War I.

 Shelling of Serbian border towns and cities continued until mid-August.
 On 12 August, the Habsburg 5th Army, supported by the 2nd Army, crossed the Drina River from Bosnia, beginning the first Austro-Hungarian invasion of Serbia.